PhenoApps/Field-Book/docs/source/field-book.rst

 Introduction
 ------------
 Field Book is an open-source Android app that can be used to collect data on field research plots.
-When used in place of paper field books it eliminates the need for transcription and associated errors.
-It runs on an open platform and with inexpensive hardware, allowing current technology to be used in environments where cost and inflexibility have been limiting factors.
+When used in place of paper field books it eliminates the need for data transcription and reduces the risk of errors.
+It runs on a wide range of inexpensive hardware, allowing current technology to be used in environments where cost and inflexibility have been limiting factors.
 The source code for Field Book is available on `GitHub <https://github.com/PhenoApps/Field-Book>`_.

 Getting Started
 ---------------
-Field Book can be downloaded from `Google Play <https://play.google.com/store/apps/details?id=com.tracker.fieldbook>`_ or can be installed manually using the latest .apk file from the `GitHub releases <https://github.com/PhenoApps/Field-Book/releases>`_ page.
+Field Book can be downloaded from the `Google Play Store <https://play.google.com/store/apps/details?id=com.tracker.fieldbook>`_ or can be installed manually using the latest .apk file from the `GitHub releases <https://github.com/PhenoApps/Field-Book/releases>`_ page.
 After installing the app, all permissions should be accepted so that the app is able to read/write data and access device features.
-Once permissions are accepted, sample data can optionally be loaded.
-This will import three sample fields and a list of sample traits.
-All of the images in this manual utilize the sample data included with Field Book.
+Once permissions are accepted, optional example data can be loaded.
+The example data consists of three sample fields and a list of sample traits.
+All of the images in the manual utilize this data.

 Structure
 ---------